The Ice Rink

 6. Skate in an anticlockwise direction only

 7. No smoking, alcohol, food or drink on the rink.
 Mobile phones and cameras are not advised on the rink.
+Participants should not have consumed alcohol within 12 hours of taking part in the activity.

 8. No element of competition with speed / timed events or a human chain is not permitted